kuldeep-k/awslearning/kubernetes/README.md

         $ kubectl describe pod backend-deployment-aaaaaaa-bbbbb   # Get information about pod, "backend-deployment-aaaaaaa-bbbbb" is name from previous command
         # kubectl logs backend-deployment-aaaaaaa-bbbbb              # Get container logs for specified pod
         ```
+        Deployment can be scaled up/down by using command

+        ```
+            kubectl scale --replicas=3 deployment/backend-deployment
+        ```

+        ** This command will increase / decrease pods to 3 replicas .
+Command also work for DB deployment above, but it is recommend to use StatefullSet instead of Deplyment for DB pods.
+So scale would be set there. **

     #### backend-service.yml